 Write long blog posts:

 To generate the most traffic from your blog posts, you should make them long.
 When I say long, I don’t mean 1,000 words.
-I am talking about 3,000+ words.
+I am talking about a word count of over 3,000.

 The study from SEMrush found that blog posts that are 3,000+ words long get three times more traffic, four times more social shares, and 3.5 times more backlinks than posts between 901 and 1,200 words.